inverno-io/inverno-mods/inverno-irt/README.md

 Now if we consider a `Publisher`, a message is rendered to the output when it is emitted by the publisher following reactive principles.

-As you can see the apply template statement is extremely powerful, it is used to render data based on their types which facilitates composition but it can also be used as a for loop statement to render a list of elements.
+As you can see the apply template statement is extremely powerful, it is used to render data based on their types which facilitates composition, but it can also be used as a for loop statement to render a list of elements.

 By default, an apply template statement will select the unnamed template within the template set matching the type of data to render, but it is also possible to select a named templates as follows: